joshemorris/JoshMeetsWorld/README.md

 # JoshMeetsWorld - a C++, streaming capable fork of WORLD

+JoshMeetsWorld is my fork of the WORLD repo.

+My goal is to refactor the modules of WORLD into C++ classes that handle all their allocations in the constructor.
+It is very much a work in progress.

+Please check the commit logs or reach out if you're curious about the state of things. :)

 ## What is WORLD?

 WORLD was created by Masanori Morise and his many collaborators.
 I highly encourage you to read their publications on the algorithms contained in this repo!